CBG vs CBD: What Are the Differences?

 From the amounts of CBGA that are not converted into these precursors, or any of the other minor cannabinoids, CBG is formed through decarboxylation.

-Unlike CBD, which has a relatively low affinity for cannabinoid receptors and acts mostly through indirect interactions with the endocannabinoid system, CBG is thought to elicit its therapeutic effects directly though .
+Unlike CBD, which has a relatively low affinity for cannabinoid receptors and acts mostly through indirect interactions with the endocannabinoid system, CBG is thought to elicit its therapeutic effects directly through interaction with the CB1 and CB2 cannabinoid receptors in the brain.

-The psychoactive cannabinoid THC also produces its psychoactive effects though interactions with these receptors; CBG has been observed to work as a buffer to THC’s psychoactivity and can even alleviate the feelings of paranoia that sometimes come with consumption of high levels of THC.
+The psychoactive cannabinoid THC also produces its effects through interactions with these CB1 and CB2 receptors, and CBG has been observed to work as a buffer to THC’s psychoactivity and can even alleviate the feelings of paranoia that sometimes come with the consumption of high levels of THC.

 Research is relatively sparse regarding the therapeutic benefits of CBG, when compared to the apparent wealth of information available on THC and CBD within the cannabis science community.
 But there are early studies linking the compound to a whole host of potential therapeutic uses, such as:

-- , though its vasodilator and neuroprotective effects.
+- Treating glaucoma, through its vasodilator and neuroprotective effects.

-- , as seen in animal models of inflammatory bowel disease.
+- Decreasing inflammation, as seen in animal models of inflammatory bowel disease.

-- , in animal models of colorectal cancer.
+- Inhibiting tumor growth, in animal models of colorectal cancer.

-- , such as methicillin-resistant Staphylococcus aureus (MRSA).
+- Killing drug-resistant bacteria, such as methicillin-resistant Staphylococcus aureus (MRSA).

 The difficulty producing CBG